Yusuffrih/Simons-Piano-Game/README.md

 #### Images:
 * [Pexels](https://www.pexels.com/) was where I went to get the two [background images](assets/images/background) for the webpage.
-They can be found [here](https://www.pexels.com/photo/close-up-shot-of-upright-piano-grayscale-photo-164715/) and [here](https://www.pexels.com/photo/selective-focus-photography-of-upright-piano-164769/).
+They can be found [here](https://www.pexels.com/photo/close-up-shot-of-upright-piano-grayscale-photo-164715/), [here](https://www.pexels.com/photo/selective-focus-photography-of-upright-piano-164769/) and the favicon image can be found [here](https://www.pexels.com/photo/close-up-of-tiled-floor-258805/).

 ## Final Comments